martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/README.md

 The name given to the .zip file linked to above was chosen to be "FUCI_dataset.zip", and when extracted, the contents are placed in within a newly-created directory named /FUCI_dataset.
-This is the only user-defined part of the commands that follow.
+This is the only user-defined part of the file paths in the commands that follow.